|Words: A Poetry and Prose Anthology

 NANCY SOLLOSI lives in Jamestown, NC.
 During

-it her “gig”.
-She strives to keep it fun with a healthy, albeit twisted,
+calls it her “gig”.
+She strives to keep it fun with a healthy, albeit

-sense of humor.
-By night she pursues her passion for the written word and
+twisted, sense of humor.
+By night she pursues her passion for the written

-dreams of being a zebra among a herd of wild horses.
-Mostly, she just wants
+word and dreams of being a zebra among a herd of wild horses.
+Mostly, she

 Susan Sonnen’s poetry and short stories have appeared in previous Old Mountain Press anthologies and various online literary journals, including tinywords and Postcard Shorts.
 Susan Sonnen lives a quiet life of reading and writing in Chicago, IL.

 D. A. Spruzen grew up near London, England, earned an MFA in Creative Writing from Queens University of Charlotte and teaches writing in Northern Virginia.
 Her short stories and poems have appeared in many publications.
 Her novel, Not One of Us, is available on Kindle and NOOK.
 She recently earned third place in the Tom Howard Poetry Contest for her epic poem, Sphinx Dust.
 She and her husband live in McLean, Virginia.